Achieve More in 2017 with an Organized MindDec 19, 2016

-Are you perpetually making to-do lists–but find yourself unable to complete the tasks efficiently?
+Are you perpetually making to-do lists--but find yourself unable to complete the tasks efficiently?

-Do you often feel lost and overwhelmed with your responsibilities, and despite being continuously busy, perceive you are not making progress in the important aspects of your life?
+Additionally, do you often feel lost and overwhelmed with your responsibilities, and despite being continuously busy, perceive you are not making progress in the important aspects of your life?

-Are you totally drained at the end of each day and unsatisfied with what you have accomplished?
+Or, are you totally drained at the end of each day and unsatisfied with what you have accomplished?

 That’s right, Multitasking Doesn’t Work!
 Our brains are not designed to attend to more than one cognitive endeavor at a time.
 When we try to do multiple things at once, it divides the mind, adding to our feelings of chaos, overwhelm and mental exhaustion.
-When we attempt to do simultaneous tasks, we are less engaged with each, which often leads to a lower quality product and more mistakes.
+Also, when we attempt to do simultaneous tasks, we are less engaged with each, which often leads to a lower quality product and more mistakes.

 In the course, organize your mind®, Wellcoaches founder Margaret Moore describes a “crisis of brain performance” in which our minds suffer from being “too busy, [under] too much pressure, depleted, frenzied, distracted, addicted, [and] disorganized.”
-In modern society our brains are pulled to react to many stimuli at once–email/phone/text, work deadlines, co-worker interactions, family obligations, social media, external noise, personal needs and more.
+In modern society our brains are pulled to react to many stimuli at once--email/phone/text, work deadlines, co-worker interactions, family obligations, social media, external noise, personal needs and more.

 Take a moment now to visualize your typical day.
 Here’s a snapshot of my day.
 I am sitting at my computer, trying to channel all of my mental power on writing this article.
 As I do, there are multiple distractions battling for my attention: email notifications flashing across my screen, dogs barking, text alerts, a delivery man dropping off a package, the dryer buzzing, a nagging thought that I need to walk the dogs soon, and my dad calling … With all this extraneous stimuli to occupy my brain, it is a wonder I ever get anything done!
 And, I’m not alone.
 You have as many or more demands on your ability to concentrate without interruption.